Tom Jones (Philidor): Performance history

 The opera was initially a failure but Philidor had the libretto revised by Michel-Jean Sedaine and this new version, first performed on 30 January 1766, proved one of the most popular opéras comiques of the late 18th century.
 It was produced in a number of other countries, and translated into German, Swedish and Russian.

 In an edition by Nicholas McGegan (which involved the substitution of a couple of arias with numbers from other Philidor operas) the work was performed at Cambridge Arts Theatre by Cambridge University Opera Society conducted by McGegan in October 1971.
-Another modern revivial took place at the Opéra-Comique in 1979 with Suzanne Sarroca, Charles Burles and Jean-Philippe Lafont in the cast.
+Another modern revival took place at the Opéra-Comique in 1979 with Suzanne Sarroca, Charles Burles and Jean-Philippe Lafont in the cast.

 At Drottningholm in Stockholm, the work had initially been played in French but was subsequently done in Swedish; in 1995 it was produced in a "sit-com-ish English version" although the music was "safe in the hands of Nicholas McGegan conducting his own edition and eliciting sprightly, neatly balanced playing from the orchestra".
 The cast included Greg Fedderly in the title role, Judith Howarth as Sophia, Sarah Walker as "a lorgnette-wielding, Lady-Bracknell-inflected Miss Western", Brian Burrows as Squire Western and Ann Archibald "an arch Mrs Honour".